Harsh19012003/Dronacharya/README.md

   python app.py
 ```

 ## Feedback

-If you have any feedback, please reach out to me at harshdevmurari007@gmail.com or any other social sites given in website.
+If you have any feedback, please contact me at harshdevmurari007@gmail.com or any other social sites on the website.

 ## Author